itfanr/ros2-wiki/Windows-Install-Binary.md

 ## System requirements

-We support Windows 8.1.
-Windows 10 support is experimental.
+We support Windows 8.1 and Windows 10.

 ## Installing prerequisites